harunullgen/western_electric_analysis/README.md

-📌 What is this project and why is it important?

-In manufacturing and operational environments, detecting early signs of process instability is critical to ensure quality and efficiency.
-This project leverages Western Electric Rules, a well-established statistical process control methodology, to identify unusual patterns in weekly performance data.
-It is particularly useful in quality assurance, process monitoring, and operational risk detection for retail chains, production lines, or any environment involving time series data.

 # 📊 Western Electric Rules Analyzer

 This Python application analyzes weekly store performance data using **Western Electric Rules**, a set of statistical process control (SPC) rules used to detect out-of-control conditions in time series data.